apache/druid/docs/ingestion/ingestion-spec.md

 5. Any field used as an input to an aggregator from the [metricsSpec](#metricsspec) is excluded.
 6. Any field with the same name as an aggregator from the [metricsSpec](#metricsspec) is excluded.
 7. All other fields are ingested as `string` typed dimensions with the [default settings](#dimension-objects).

+Additionally, if you have empty columns that you want to include in the string-based schemaless ingestion, you'll need to include the context parameter `storeEmptyColumns` and set it to `true`.

 > Note: Fields generated by a [`transformSpec`](#transformspec) are not currently considered candidates for
 > schemaless dimension interpretation.